Yandex Cloud

 For more information about storage scaling rules, see this section.

-Use a value between 0 and 100.
-The default value is 0 (autoscale disabled).
+Use a value between 0 and 100%.
+The default value is 0, i.e., automatic expansion is disabled.
 The value of this setting must be greater than or equal to plannedUsageThreshold.

-• diskSizeLimit: Maximum storage size, in bytes, that can be set when one of the specified storage usage thresholds is met.
+• diskSizeLimit: Maximum storage size, in bytes, that can be set if the usage percentage reaches one of the specified thresholds.

 To learn more about storage scaling rules, see this section.

 • maintenanceWindow: Maintenance window schedule.
 This setting is required only if plannedUsageThreshold is set.
-It contains the following subsettings:
+Contains the following:

 • day: Day of the week, in DDD format, for scheduled maintenance.